 - Asylum Seekers - Initiatives which serve to support asylum seekers with mental health problems, focusing on non-clinical support.
 This should be focused around advice and practical help, signposting and support to facilitate links to relevant support agencies.
 It is crucial that any scheme links up closely with the local specialist mental health service for asylum seekers to achieve co-working.

 - Post-incident support for young people - We are keen to hear ideas about how emotional/psychological support can be provided to young people (children and young adults, up to the age of 25 years) following major traumatic incidents which have significant population impact.
 It will be crucial to describe links to other relevant support services.

 - Men’s Mental Health - The CCG and Council have previously supported initiatives which aim to promote positive mental health in men, via mediums such as sport.
 We would like to support additional appropriate initiatives along these same lines, de-stigmatising mental health issues and engaging local men via creative routes.

-The Innovation Fund Locality Call for applications is open now.
-Applications must be submitted by 5pm on 28th July 2017.
+The Digital Health Innovation Call is open for applications now.
+Applicants must be submitted by no later than 5pm on 29th September 2017.

 Salford CCG reserves the right to close the call earlier than this date if the number of applications reaches the target number of 60 applications, therefore please ensure that bids are submitted ASAP.